Protecting Autism with an unremovable clasped medical bracelet

 At an early age, introduce this bracelet so they get used to wearing one, and they'll be less inclined to remove it later on.

-Unremovable design prevents autism bracelets to be easily pulled off.
+Unremovable clasp design requires 2 hands to open which prevents the Autism patient from easily removing the bracelet.
 Electronic bracelets and pendants can't match this safety feature.

-Featuring our unique "scissor-action sisterhook” clasp and a permanently attached ring to the ID tag keeps loved ones safer than ordinary lobster claw clasps.
-Experience proves that this virtually unremovable design is more effective to protect non verbal and special needs loved ones so there's a safe return.
+Our unique unremovable clasp and a permanently attached ring to the ID tag keeps loved ones safer than ordinary lobster clasps.
+Experience proves that this unremovable clasp design, requiring 2 hands to open, is more effective to promote a safe return for non verbal and special needs loved ones.

-With only seconds to save a life, doctors and paramedics have no time for phone calls in a real "medical emergency".
-They must decide quickly what can and cannot be done on the spot.
-Only in "non-medical emergencies" will the police make calls.
+With only seconds to save a life, doctors and paramedics have no time for phone calls in a "medical emergency".
+They must decide quickly what can and can't be done on the spot.
+Only in "non-medical emergencies" will police make calls.

 If you are the “ICE” number recipient, make sure you have a Med info card that lists all medical issues for loved ones, so when called, you can provide useful help.

 Autism is a disorder that manifests itself with a wide range of problems including poor social skills, repetitive behaviors and sometimes being nonverbal.
 Because there are so many different behaviors, the term “spectrum” is used.
 So it's now referred to as “autism spectrum disorder” or ASD.

 CDC estimates 1 in 68...